hotsuyuki/tensorward/README.md

 ## Future work
 - [ ] Add wrapper classes for `tw::XxxSharedPtr` classes for usability
-- [ ] Add more layers: Dropout, Convolution, Recurrent, etc.
+- [ ] Add more layers such as Dropout, Convolution, Recurrent, etc.
 - [ ] Support Graphviz to visualize computational graphs
 - [ ] Support GPU acceleration